 Next, you want to evaluate how your doors will be removed.
 Start with the door on the front track so you can easily move them out of the way.
 Pull the door out and up to lift it off the track.

 If they are hollow-core doors, then they will be light enough that you can remove them yourself.
 If you are nervous, by all means, ask for help to avoid damaging the walls or, worse, your manicure.

 If you have bi-fold doors, the track will be slightly different.
 You probably will need a step stool to reach the top.
 Using your finger or the flathead screwdriver, you press down on the wheels to pop them out of the track.

 Clean and Organize Closet Doors

 Once the doors have been removed take a few moments and clean the shelves and vacuum the floor that have been hidden.
-Remove unwanted clothes and organize the remaining clothes by season, color, or even size to give it an organized and clean look.
+Remove unwanted clothes and organize the remaining clothes by season, color, or even size to give them an organized and clean look.